colin1717/help-app/README.md

 ## Overview and Motivation

 The CrowdCare Application was created in order to foster volunteer efforts in close-knit social circles.
 We designed the app as a "volunteer virtual pot luck", wherein the creator of a Vounteer Project can create tasks that are needed for the specific project.
 These tasks are placed in three states, once created, assigned, completed and signed-off.
-These "states" create a checks and balances system between the volunteer and the project owner, in regards to tasks.
+These "states" create a checks and balances system between the volunteer and the project owner, in regards to task completion.

 ## Our Approach